What is Freemasonry?

-Freemasonry is a system of morality, veiled in allegory, illustrated by symbols.
-Not a religion but religious in character, it is a philosophy of ethical conduct which imparts moral and social virtues and fosters brotherly love.
-Its tenets have endured since man turned the first pages of civilization.
+Freemasonry is a system of morality, veiled in allegory and illustrated by symbols.
+Not a religion, but religious in character, it is a philosophy of ethical conduct which imparts moral and social virtues and fosters brotherly love.
+Its tenets of brotherly love, relief, and truth have endured since man turned the first pages of civilization.
 They embody the understanding by which man can transcend ordinary experience and build “a house not made with hands” in harmony with the Great Architect of the universe.

 Yet Freemasonry can never conflict with a man’s relationship to God or fellow man.
 Sectarian religious or partisan political discussion in a lodge is strictly prohibited.
 Every Mason stands equal among his brothers, regardless of walk of life, and none is turned away for financial need.

 The purpose of the Ancient Craft of Freemasonry is to unfold a message where “truth abides in fullness”, invoking greater understanding of the inward life and a spirit of fellowship in which every Mason can also lead a better outward life.